 Pest management is mainly preventative with the use of tangle-foot trunk wraps, traps, hand removal, clean orchard and garden hygiene, and encouragement of predatory insects and Swallow bird population.
 This includes importing lady bugs, setting out bird houses and water for insect eating birds, and promoting an environment that encourages natural predator reproduction (ie: preying mantus, lace wings, and lady bugs).
 Bio- management with sticky traps and summer pruning is effective in keeping a favorable balance of the predatory insect and bird ratio to damaging insects, and occasionally the use of certifiable sprays (ie: soap, oil based, BT).
 Spinosad spray may occasionally be used in the management of the cherry fruit fly.

-Mulch is used and replaced annually to maintain root environment homeostasis.
+Mulch is used around each tree under the drip line for weed control and is removed in the fall.
+New mulch is applied in spring.
+This helps to control weeds and maintain tree root environment homeostasis.
 Our sandy soil is regularly monitored for moisture content, and nutrient and PH balance, and natural fertilizers such as manure, wood ash, compost, and certifiable micro-nutrients are added as necessary.

 Under each tree and on garden rows, an area extending to the drip line is watered, fed, and mulched individually.
 This area is rich with feeder roots, where much of the microbial activity takes place that is vital for nutritional uptake and the health of the tree.
 Mulching evenly regulates the moisture content, which is monitored weekly.
 The watering schedule for the orchard is about 100 gallons each tree, 1-3 times per year (depending on the need) with water supplied by Cabinet Mountain Water System.
 The garden is watered weekly.